dw0rsec/CTF-Writeups/TryHackMe/Blog.md

 # Nmap done at Sat Sep 13 21:25:32 2025 -- 1 IP address (1 host up) scanned in 189.70 seconds
 ```

 On port 80 i found a webserver.
-I looked for the `robots.txt` and found foillowing entries:
+I looked for the `robots.txt` and found following entries:

 ```
 User-agent: *